SocketMobile/react-native-capture/README.md

   />
 ```

-SocketCam in your React Native app, you can check out the docs [here](https://docs.socketmobile.com/react-native-capture/en/latest/socketCam.html 'docs.socketmobile.com').
-For more information specifically about `SocketCamViewContainer`, you read more [here](https://docs.socketmobile.com/react-native-capture/en/latest/socketCam.html#socketcamviewcontainer.html 'docs.socketmobile.com').
+SocketCam in your React Native app, [you can check out the docs here](https://docs.socketmobile.com/react-native-capture/en/latest/socketCam.html 'docs.socketmobile.com').
+For more information specifically about `SocketCamViewContainer`, [you can read more here](https://docs.socketmobile.com/react-native-capture/en/latest/socketCam.html#socketcamviewcontainer.html 'docs.socketmobile.com').

 ## Custom View finder for SocketCam